 - Completed an A.A. degree or higher at an accredited United States college or university. (college transcript required)

 - Concurrently enrolled K-12th grade school student attending with the recommendation of the school principal.

 - Concurrently enrolled 11th/12th grade students would be required to take the math/English assessment test if the class they are enrolling in has a math/English pre-requisite requirement.

 Student Rights and Responsibilities

 All students have the right to challenge or appeal any step in the matriculation process.
-Forms are available in the Enrollment Center for this purpose.
+Forms are available in the Admissions & Records for this purpose.
 A student who feels that his/ her right to matriculation services has been violated may file a grievance with the Vice President of Student Services.
 Also, students who refuse matriculation services will not receive priority registration.